therajes/HealthBridge/README.md

-# HealthBridge: Telemedicine Platform for Rural Healthcare Access
+# MediCall: Telemedicine Platform for Rural Healthcare Access

 ## Abstract

-HealthBridge is a comprehensive telemedicine platform designed to address critical healthcare accessibility challenges in rural regions, with initial deployment targeting Nabha and its surrounding 173 villages in Punjab, India.
+MediCall is a comprehensive telemedicine platform designed to address critical healthcare accessibility challenges in rural regions, with initial deployment targeting Nabha and its surrounding 173 villages in Punjab, India.
 The platform leverages modern web technologies to provide remote medical consultations, digital health records, pharmacy inventory management, and AI-powered symptom assessment, optimized for low-bandwidth rural environments.

 ## Problem Statement